AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraint:**
-- Unable to add a person as multiple types. (i.e. If John is added as a supplier, you cannot add him again as a customer)
+- Unable to add a person as multiple types. (i.e. If John is added as a supplier, you cannot add him again as a customer).
 </div>

 [Back to Features](#features)